bioperl/bioperl.github.io/howtos/Local_Databases_HOWTO.md

 print $seq->seq;
 ```

-What if you wanted to retrieve a sequence using either a Swissprot id or a gi number and the fasta header was actually a concatenation of headers with multiple gi's and Swissprots?
+What if you wanted to retrieve a sequence using either a Swissprot id or a gi number and the fasta header was actually a concatenation of headers with multiple gi's and Swissprot ids?

 ```perl
 >gi|523232|emb|AAC12345|sp|D12567|gi|7744242|sp|V11223 titin fragment